vanjohnson879/frontline-cloud-doc/content/reference/user/package_gen/index.md

 - the Gatling dependencies
 - the Scala Maven plugin (`scala-maven-plugin`), which compiles your code
-- the Gatling Enterprise Maven plugin (`frontline-maven-plugin`), which packages your code into a deployable artifact
+- the Gatling Enterprise Maven plugin (`frontline-maven-plugin`), which packages your code

 The `pom.xml` file should contain this: